-There are seven types of cards in the game.
+There are six types of cards in the game.
 Four are hero cards, used only during your own turn: character, mission, gear, and event.
 Two are villain cards, used only during your opponent's turn: obstacle and adversary.
-The last card type is ship; some ships are hero cards, while others are villain cards.

 Hero cards have a Stargate icon in the upper left corner, while villain cards have a pyramid icon.